 Is there a time machine to study the distant past?

 In fact, there is a solid connection between the distances measured by astronomers to stars and galaxies, and the multi-million-year ages asserted by geologists for the fossil layers.
-This is because viewing distant stars and galaxies is, in effect, a "time machine."
+This is because an astronomical telescope viewing distant stars and galaxies is, in effect, a "time machine."
 For example, when we view the Pinwheel Galaxy, which is 21 million light-years away, the image we see is a record of events that occurred 21 million years ago.

 In August 2011, a Type 1A supernova was observed in the Pinwheel Galaxy.
-It was first discovered by Lawrence Berkeley Laboratory scientist Peter Nugent, using the Palomar Transient Factory (PTF), a remotely-controlled telescope facility near San Diego, California, just 11 hours after it exploded, so scientists were able to study its behavior in unprecedented detail.
+It was first discovered by Lawrence Berkeley Laboratory scientist Peter Nugent, using the Palomar Transient Factory (PTF), a remotely-controlled telescope facility near San Diego, California, just 11 hours (Earth time) after it exploded, so scientists were able to study its behavior in unprecedented detail.
 For example, the data was sufficiently strong to rule out several possibilities, leaving only the explosion of a carbon-oxygen white dwarf as the cause.
-What's more, careful measurements as this supernova unfolded, such as the intensity and light spectra of elements such as radioactive nickel decaying to cobalt, revealed that the fundamental physical laws in play when this supernova exploded 21 million years ago are indistinguishable from those laws we measure in earth-bound laboratories today.
+What's more, careful measurements as this supernova unfolded, such as the intensity and light spectra of elements (e.g., radioactive nickel decaying to cobalt), revealed that the fundamental physical laws in play when this supernova exploded 21 million years ago are indistinguishable from those laws we measure in Earth-bound laboratories today.
 Among these laws are the laws of radioactive decay, as well as fundamental quantum mechanics and general relativity [Preuss2011].
 For these and other reasons, scientists have very good reasons to be entirely confident in the established old-earth picture of geology and evolution.
 For additional discussion, see Reliability and Time machine.